TCU Horned Frogs football: National championships

 TCU claims two national championships in college football, for 1935 and 1938.
 Both years, in addition to an un-claimed title in 2010, were awarded by contemporary NCAA-designated "major selectors" of national championships.
 In 1935, TCU spent most of the season ranked No. 1 in the country before losing a regular season game to then No. 2 ranked SMU in the "Game of the Century."
 SMU went on to lose to Stanford in the Rose Bowl, while TCU went on to beat LSU in the Sugar Bowl.
 TCU recognizes a statistical poll created by Paul O. Williamson who ranked TCU first in his final post-bowl rankings for the 1935 season.
 The 1938 team was undefeated and was the No. 1 team in the Associated Press Poll.
 The 2010 team topped the Congrove Computer Rankings, though the school does not claim this title.
+The Horned Frogs have also been awarded retroactive titles by AFCA through their Blue Ribbon Commission.

 Conference championships

 TCU has won a combined 18 conference championships in six different conferences, with 12 outright and six shared.